 But adding complexity to the street system is the fact that superimposed on Chicago’s relentless grid are a number of diagonal streets that radiate from the central city like spokes of a wheel.
 These are handy shortcuts, but it can be difficult to remember where they’re located until you’ve lived here a while, and the many six-way intersections can be dangerous and tricky to navigate.
 (The bustling junction of North, Damen, and Milwaukee avenues in the Wicker Park neighborhood was a notable example, which recently got some safety upgrades.)

 Heading clockwise from the South Lakefront, the major diagonals include South Chicago Avenue, Vincennes Avenue, Archer Avenue, Ogden Avenue, Grand Avenue, Milwaukee Avenue, Elston Avenue, Clybourn Avenue, Lincoln Avenue (seeing a pattern here?), and Clark Street (pattern broken.)
 Vincennes, Archer, Grand, Elston, and Clark were all built on or near longtime, if not ancient, Native American trails.
-Just about all of these streets are reasonably bike-friendly nowadays, so they’re a good choice if you need to pedal downtown in a hurry.
+Just about all of these streets (Archer being the main exception) are fairly bike-friendly nowadays, so they’re a good choice if you need to pedal downtown in a hurry.

 Here are a few more interesting facts and rules of thumb.
 South of Chicago Avenue, the next four east-west streets as you travel south are named after the Great Lakes, heading from west to east, minus Lake Michigan.
 (The lake Chicago sits on, of course, lends its name to Michigan Avenue, perhaps the city’s most famous north-south surface street.)
 So the streets are Superior Street, Huron Street, Erie Street, and Ontario Street.